projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

          misc/
       acrn-kernel/

-The parent ``projectacrn folder`` is there because we'll also be creating a publishing area later in these steps.
+The parent ``projectacrn folder`` is there because, if you have repo publishing rights, we'll also be creating a publishing area later in these steps.
 For API documentation generation, we'll also need the ``acrn-kernel`` repo contents in a sibling folder to the acrn-hypervisor repo contents.

-It's best if the ``acrn-hypervisor`` folder is an ssh clone of your personal fork of the upstream project repos (though ``https`` clones work too):
+It's best if the ``acrn-hypervisor`` folder is an ssh clone of your personal fork of the upstream project repos (though ``https`` clones work too and won't require you to
+`register your public SSH key with GitHub <https://github.com/settings/keys>`_):

 #.
 Use your browser to visit https://github.com/projectacrn and do a
    fork of the **acrn-hypervisor** repo to your personal GitHub account.)